15 best things to do in Edinburgh

 2. Enjoy outstanding Scottish fare

-For something a little more decadent, I highly recommend Forage and Chatter.
+For something a little decadent, I highly recommend Forage and Chatter.
 The food is truly excellent, using locally sourced produce to create some genuine culinary masterpieces!

 It’s located in the heart of Edinburgh’s West End, so it’s easily accessible.
 If you prefer to indulge in a delicious brunch, have a read of my guide to the best brunch spots in Edinburgh.
-Or discover the best Michelin restaurants in Edinburgh.

 3. Do magic at the Department of Mysteries

-If you’re a Wizarding World fan, or simply excited by all things themed, magical and fun, then you absolutely have to visit the Department of Mysteries and their Magical Potions Tavern.
-Without a shadow of a doubt, it is one of the best things to do in Edinburgh, especially if you love all things Potter.
+If you’re a Wizarding World fan, or simply excited by all things themed, magical and fun, then I think you simply must visit the Department of Mysteries and their Magical Potions Tavern.

 There are two magically themed escape rooms (one is a short walk away) which aren’t just themed fantastically; they are mighty clever and engaging, even for the most die-hard escape artists.
-I really recommend starting with The Prophecies Quest and then, if you’re completely hooked, fitting in Dark Lord Resurrection too.

 What you really must do is order a Magic Potion and Magic Shot in the Tavern afterwards (non-alcoholic versions available and just as awesome).
 It’s an experience you’ll not forget!

 Edinburgh is awash with things to do as a Harry Potter fan.
 From visiting the sites that inspired J.K.
 Rowling’s books to themed tours, there’s something for all Potterheads.
-I really recommend heading to Victoria Street (which is a very quintessential and architecturally pleasing street) and visiting a store called Museum Context which is bursting with official merchandise.

 If you get peckish, I can rate grabbing yourself a cracking bap stuffed with pulled pork and apple sauce, with crackling on the side, from Oink which is virtually opposite.